heathbm/Encryptor/README.md

 V2 Advanced: A cyclic pattern is applied with a shift cipher to each character individually.
 The pattern is the size of the password times 3.

-V3 AES: The plain text is enciphered with the AES algorithm in ECB mode at 128bit encryption.
+V3 AES: Plain text is enciphered with the AES algorithm in ECB mode at 128bit encryption.

 ---------------------------------------------------------------------